Curtiss P40-B Tomahawk

 Tomahawk’s diving ability while avoiding twisting dogfights

-with the lighter and more maneuverable Zeros and
+with the lighter and more maneuverable Zero and Messerschmitt

 The XP-40 prototype first flew on October 14th, 1938.